TottePereraSeemli/Litium.MediaMapper/README.md

 nice file name1.jpg
 ```

-An import runs on a file with name `nice file name.jpg`, it will therefore be renamed to `nice file name2.jpg`
+If an import runs on a file named `nice file name.jpg`, it will be renamed to `nice file name2.jpg`

 ## Media template